 Your website can be accessed from many servers, and different locations, even if one server is down.
 This means that there will be little to no downtime.
 Finally, because Cloud Hosting replicates your website’s files automatically due to the nature of Cloud Hosting, it’s an automatic backup in addition to whatever other backup measures you take as well.

 Cloud Hosting: When should you use it?

-Can I have managed WordPress hosting as well as cloud?
+Can I manage WordPress hosting as well as a cloud?